 Without trade barriers, free trade decreases the market power of monopolies as they are competing at a global level.
 It may also prevent domestic monopolies from charging too high prices.

 Local firms now have to compete against firms from all across the world, especially online.
-Competition is a win for consumers who can enjoy the lowest of prices.
+Competition is a win for consumers who can enjoy the lowest prices.

 Technology can cross over borders more easily with free trade, and this often accelerates improvements in technology.